freefreeno/Mirage-KDE/plasma/desktoptheme/Mirage/README.md

-### A dark theme for KDE plasma based on the Sweet theme.
+### Dark purple/black theme based on the sweet theme.

-> This theme is based on the awesome [Sweet](https://store.kde.org/p/1294729/) theme
+> This theme is based on the awesome [Sweet](https://store.kde.org/p/1294174/)theme